Dimension bound for doubly badly approximable affine forms: Introduction

-The set $\mb{Bad}^0$ can be considered as the set of badly approximable systems of $m$ linear forms in $n$ variables.
+The set $\mb{Bad}^0$ can be seen as the set of badly approximable systems of $m$ linear forms in $n$ variables.
 This set is of Lebesgue measure zero \cite{Gro38}, but has full Hausdorff dimension $mn$ \cite{Sch69}.

-For general $b$, $\mb{Bad}^b$ also has zero Lebesgue measure \cite{Sch} and full Hausdorff dimension for every $b$ \cite{ET}.
-Indeed, \cite{ET} showed that $\mb{Bad}^b$ is a winning set and \cite{HKS} further showed that it is a hyperplane winning set.
+For any $b$, $\mb{Bad}^b$ also has zero Lebesgue measure \cite{Sch} and full Hausdorff dimension for every $b$ \cite{ET}.
+Indeed, it is shown that $\mb{Bad}^b$ is a winning set \cite{ET} and even a hyperplane winning set \cite{HKS}, a property which implies full Hausdorff dimension.
 On the other hand, the set $\mb{Bad}_A$ also has full Hausdorff dimension for every $A$ \cite{BHKV10}, but can have positive Lebesgue measure.